semantic-developer/SemanticDeveloper/README.md

 ## Conversation & Protocol Behavior

-- Always uses proto mode: the app starts the CLI with `codex proto`.
+- Always uses the Codex app server: the app starts the CLI with `codex app-server`.
 - User input is wrapped as a protocol `Submission` with a new `id` and an `op` payload:
   - Defaults to `user_input` with `items: [{ type: "text", text: "..." }]`.
   - When the app infers that a full turn is required, it sends `user_turn` and includes